Hatching (heraldry): Contribution of engravers to development

 According to the data from the Plantin-Moretus archive, the emblems in Petra Sancta's 1634 book were initially prepared by artist-engravers in the service of the Jesuit monks, and then redone by André Pauwels (Andries Pauli, 1600–1639) between December 1631 and June 1634 for Balthasar Moretus (1574–1641).
 The allegorical title page of this book was prepared by Rubens.
 Petra Sancta's 1638 book was published by Francesco Corbelletti in Rome.

 The woodcuts from one of Corbelletti's publications (Giovanni Antonio Brandi, Cronologia de' sommi pontefici ...., Rome: Francesco Corbelletti, 1627) are good examples of stripping applied for screening.
 One of the woodcuts (no. 152) in the book even shows a kind of a screening with hatching.
 Moreover, the arms on the title page of one of Corbelletti's 1639 La perfettione del cavallo (Francesco Liberati,...
 Rome: Per gli Heredi di Francesco Corbelletti) already use a complete example of heraldic hatching.
 That means Corbelletti adopted the heraldic hatching system in the very next year after Petra Sancta's 1638 system.
 If we consider the time needed to prepare the engravings and the approval by the censure, Corbelletti must have known Petra Sancta's system even before 1638.

-Thus it's obvious that Petra Sancta got the model for his system from the illustrators and publishers of his books in the Low Countries.
+Thus it is obvious that Petra Sancta got the model for his system from the illustrators and publishers of his books in the Low Countries.
 It is possible that these engravers also knew at least two earlier hatching systems: Zangrius' in 1600 and Francquart's in 1623.
 The techniques might have even been carried forward by the guilds of engravers one after another.
 Certainly, Petra Sancta must have at least held consultations with the engravers who were preparing illustrations for his books to explain his concept or to develop a coherent method to designate tinctures by mutual agreement.

 Designation of tinctures by hatching requires copperplate engravings, as the tiny areas in the escutcheons need lines more closely spaced than woodcuts can produce.
 And copperplate engraving was the most developed form of hatching in the Low Countries, especially in Antwerp, while until the 1630s it was almost unknown in some other countries, including Paris.
 So heraldic hatching was developed as a result of the cooperation between heraldists and copperplate engravers and artists.